zimolzak/psci-resource-proposal/README.md

 This proposal will outline DISCovery's plan to create the guidance needed for sites to implement these Safer Dx e-triggers into practice at any VA medical center.
-The initial phase will involve creation of *Safer Dx EnGAGE*, the change package that will provide the guidance and support for the implementation of the e-triggers at any VA sites.
+The initial phase will involve creation of *Safer Dx EnGAGE*, the change package that will provide guidance and support for the implementation of the e-triggers at any VA sites.
 Subsequent phases will involve assessing how sites use *Safer Dx EnGAGE* for learning and improvement.